 Soon his family of melodies got bigger as he started writing new material and set out to record a solo album, a project that took years to complete.
 Produced in his home studio, Carl-Otto plays almost every instrument himself with occasional help from his former Eyedrop bandmates – drummer Mathias Jonsson and bassist Henrik Johansson.

 The Orphan Songs debut was released in 2008.
 It was very well recieved by critics but failed to find a wider audience.
-In 2011 it was re-released under a Creative Commons license and quickly became an online success.

 In 2012 Carl-Otto started making music about dinosaurs for kids.
 Having two boys of his own it came naturally.
 At first all the songs were in Swedish but in 2013 he made an English adaptation of his successful chidren’s album ‘Dinosaur Songs’, released under the name Daddy Donut.
 The music videos of Daddy Donut has become very popular on Youtube.